Microchip Technology (NASDAQ:MCHP) Releases Q3 2023 Earnings Guidance

-Microchip Technology (NASDAQ:MCHP – Get Rating) issued an update on its third quarter 2023 earnings guidance on Thursday morning.
+Microchip Technology (NASDAQ:MCHP – Get Rating) updated its third quarter 2023 earnings guidance on Thursday.
 The company provided EPS guidance of $1.54-$1.56 for the period, compared to the consensus EPS estimate of $1.45.
 The company issued revenue guidance of $2.13 billion-$2.18 billion, compared to the consensus revenue estimate of $2.08 billion.
-Microchip Technology also updated its Q3 guidance to $1.54-$1.56 EPS.

 Microchip Technology Increases Dividend

-In related news, Director Matthew W. Chapman sold 1,000 shares of the business’s stock in a transaction that occurred on Tuesday, August 23rd.
-The shares were sold at an average price of $68.21, for a total transaction of $68,210.00.
-Following the transaction, the director now directly owns 37,682 shares of the company’s stock, valued at $2,570,289.22.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In related news, CFO James Eric Bjornholt sold 2,379 shares of the business’s stock in a transaction that occurred on Tuesday, August 23rd.
-The stock was sold at an average price of $68.21, for a total value of $162,271.59.
-Following the completion of the sale, the chief financial officer now owns 35,333 shares of the company’s stock, valued at approximately $2,410,063.93.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-Also, Director Matthew W. Chapman sold 1,000 shares of the firm’s stock in a transaction that occurred on Tuesday, August 23rd.
-The shares were sold at an average price of $68.21, for a total transaction of $68,210.00.
-Following the transaction, the director now directly owns 37,682 shares in the company, valued at approximately $2,570,289.22.
+In related news, CFO James Eric Bjornholt sold 2,379 shares of Microchip Technology stock in a transaction dated Tuesday, August 23rd.
+The stock was sold at an average price of $68.21, for a total transaction of $162,271.59.
+Following the completion of the sale, the chief financial officer now owns 35,333 shares of the company’s stock, valued at $2,410,063.93.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other Microchip Technology news, CFO James Eric Bjornholt sold 2,379 shares of Microchip Technology stock in a transaction dated Tuesday, August 23rd.
+The stock was sold at an average price of $68.21, for a total transaction of $162,271.59.
+Following the completion of the transaction, the chief financial officer now owns 35,333 shares in the company, valued at approximately $2,410,063.93.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Karlton D. Johnson sold 927 shares of the company’s stock in a transaction dated Monday, November 7th.
+The stock was sold at an average price of $64.54, for a total value of $59,828.58.
+Following the completion of the sale, the director now owns 1,369 shares in the company, valued at approximately $88,355.26.
 The disclosure for this sale can be found here.
+Insiders have sold a total of 4,306 shares of company stock valued at $290,310 in the last ninety days.
 Company insiders own 2.00% of the company’s stock.

-Large investors have recently made changes to their positions in the stock.
-Kinneret Advisory LLC increased its stake in shares of Microchip Technology by 2.3% in the first quarter.
-Kinneret Advisory LLC now owns 7,495 shares of the semiconductor company’s stock worth $563,000 after purchasing an additional 167 shares during the period.
-Covestor Ltd boosted its holdings in Microchip Technology by 48.2% in the 1st quarter.
-Covestor Ltd now owns 569 shares of the semiconductor company’s stock valued at $43,000 after purchasing an additional 185 shares during the period.
-First Commonwealth Financial Corp PA grew its position in Microchip Technology by 2.8% in the 1st quarter.
-First Commonwealth Financial Corp PA now owns 7,831 shares of the semiconductor company’s stock worth $588,000 after purchasing an additional 212 shares during the last quarter.
-KB Financial Partners LLC increased its holdings in shares of Microchip Technology by 36.1% during the 1st quarter.
-KB Financial Partners LLC now owns 923 shares of the semiconductor company’s stock worth $69,000 after purchasing an additional 245 shares during the period.
-Finally, Wetherby Asset Management Inc. raised its position in shares of Microchip Technology by 3.5% during the first quarter.
-Wetherby Asset Management Inc. now owns 7,691 shares of the semiconductor company’s stock valued at $578,000 after buying an additional 261 shares during the last quarter.
-Institutional investors own 89.81% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in MCHP.
+Covestor Ltd lifted its holdings in Microchip Technology by 48.2% in the 1st quarter.
+Covestor Ltd now owns 569 shares of the semiconductor company’s stock valued at $43,000 after purchasing an additional 185 shares in the last quarter.
+KB Financial Partners LLC grew its stake in Microchip Technology by 36.1% during the 1st quarter.
+KB Financial Partners LLC now owns 923 shares of the semiconductor company’s stock valued at $69,000 after acquiring an additional 245 shares in the last quarter.
+Pinnacle Holdings LLC acquired a new stake in Microchip Technology in the 1st quarter valued at about $85,000.
+Atlas Capital Advisors LLC lifted its stake in Microchip Technology by 27.9% in the 2nd quarter.
+Atlas Capital Advisors LLC now owns 3,515 shares of the semiconductor company’s stock worth $204,000 after purchasing an additional 767 shares in the last quarter.
+Finally, Echo Street Capital Management LLC acquired a new position in shares of Microchip Technology during the 1st quarter worth approximately $273,000.
+Hedge funds and other institutional investors own 89.81% of the company’s stock.

 Microchip Technology Company Profile